The Italian start-up Credimi offers the largest digital platform for invoice financing and digital loans in continental Europe.

 What is your ultimate goal?

-Our mission and ultimate goal is to help SMEs grow and focus on their business and take care of all the needs of entrepreneurs: starting out from credit and small tech businesses.
+Our mission and ultimate goal is to help SMEs grow and focus on their business and take care of all the needs of entrepreneurs: starting out from credit and small businesses technology.